jackyzha0/jackyzha0.github.io/content/thoughts/infrastructure.md

 https://stratechery.com/2021/moderation-in-infrastructure/

 The benefit of retroactive correction in some instances—imagine fixing a typographical error in the proportions of a recipe, or blocking out someone’s phone number shared for the purposes of harassment—should be contextualized against the prospect of systemic, chronic demands for revisions by aggrieved people or companies single-mindedly demanding changes that serve to eat away at the public record.

-## Actors and Agents
-Actor: anyone, human or nonhuman, who engages in intentional action shaped by internalized expectations of how it will be perceived

-## Black boxes
-> Scientific and technical work is made invisible by its own success.
-When a machine runs efficiently, one need only to focus on its inputs and ouputs and not on its internal complexity.
-Thus, paradoxically, the more science and technology succeed, the more opaque and obscure they become

-If we start to disect the black box and understand that it
-- is made by people
-- substitutes their actions
-- is a permanent delegate of the work
-- shapes human action by prescribing what sorts of people can pass through it

-Then this is called "opening the black box" or "infrastructural inversion" for larger scale infrastructures